prachisingh3515/TodoList/README.md

-# Momentum

-Momentum is a task management app built with **TypeScript, React, and Redux**, utilizing the **Groq API** for AI-powered assistance.
+It is a task management app built with **TypeScript, React, and Redux**, utilizing the **Groq API** for AI-powered assistance.
 It helps users manage their tasks efficiently with features like task categorization, a Pomodoro timer, and AI-powered task suggestions.

 ## Features